pulumi/docs/quickstart/aws/tutorial-s3-website.md

 ---
-title: "Bonus!
-Static Website using AWS S3"
+title: "Tutorial: Serve a Static Website from S3"
-redirect_from: "/quickstart/part2.html"
+redirect_from:
+  - /quickstart/part2.html
+  - /quickstart/aws-s3-website.html
 ---

 In this tutorial, we'll show how you can use [@pulumi/aws] to provision raw resources.
 First, we'll create a Pulumi program that uploads files from the `www` directory to S3.
 Then, we'll configure the bucket to serve a website.
 The [code for this tutorial][s3-folder] is available on GitHub.